With the Tour de France caravan upon us, a long August and September of racing stretches out ahead of the peloton and its fans.

 AKA: The Cannibal

 Mercx famously has 34 stage wins to his name.
-It’s no secret that surpassing this target is a goal for Team Dimension Data’s Mark Cavendish – however the 34-year-olds non-selection for the 2019 Tour de France has put his pursuit of the goal on hold.
+It’s no secret that surpassing this target is a goal for Bahrain McLaren’s Mark Cavendish – however the 35-year-olds non-selection for the 2020 Tour de France has put his pursuit of the goal on hold.

 Merckx also holds the title for most days in the yellow jumper – at 96.

-Most (overall) winningest rider: Jacques Anquetil, Eddy Merckx, Bernard Hinault, and Miguel Indurain
+Most overall wins: Jacques Anquetil, Eddy Merckx, Bernard Hinault, and Miguel Indurain

 It’s a tie between these four big hitters, who have each won the Tour five times.

-Chris Froome (Team Ineos) had hoped to try to equal them and get into the quintet club this year, but his Critérium du Dauphiné crash put pay to that for another year.
+Chris Froome (Team Ineos) had hoped to try to equal them and get into the quintet club this year, but he didn’t make the cut for Team Ineos as he still recovers from his 2019 crash.

 Most stage wins, nationally: France